project-showroom/project-showroom-v2/src/utils/purpose-of-this-folder.md

 # Utils Folder

 This folder is used for storing utility functions that are used in the app.
-They are usually pure javascript functions that are used in the app.
+They are usually pure typescript functions that are used in the app.

 ## Example Usage